12 Keys’ Drug Rehab Aftercare Program

-Just as patients of our drug rehab aftercare programs continue to work on their recovery through individual and group therapy, patients’ families also continue to address the damaging effects of substance abuse.
+Just as patients of our drug rehab aftercare program in Florida continue to work on their recovery through individual and group therapy, patients’ families also continue to address the damaging effects of substance abuse.

 Whether they are children, parents, siblings, or otherwise, family members are often still dealing with past hurts caused by alcohol and drug addiction.
 Meanwhile, family members have not had access to the patient, and have not seen the hard work and growth that the patient has been doing since entering treatment.